Deploying the Azure Information Protection scanner to automatically classify and protect files

 |Text||.txt; .xml; .csv|

-Finally, for the remaining file types, the scanner applies the default label in the Azure Information Protection policy.
+Finally, for the remaining file types, the scanner does not inspect them but applies the default label in the Azure Information Protection policy, or the default label that you configure for the scanner.

 |Application type||File type|